Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Open the MiKTeX Console by going to the Windows start menu:

 - Switch to administrator mode
-- Check for updates
+- In Settings: select "Always install missing packages on-the-fly" and check "For anyone who uses this computer (all users)"
-- Go to the Updates page
+- In Updates: click on "Check for updates", and, if any updates, click on "Update now"

-- Click on "Update now"
+IMPORTANT: After each update, or if this is a reinstallation of MiKTeX, make sure to manually remove `C:\Users\biocbuild\AppData\Roaming\MiKTeX\` and `C:\Users\pkgbuild\AppData\Roaming\MiKTeX\` (better done from the `biocbuild` and `pkgbuild` accounts, respectively).

-From now on, all administrative tasks must be performed from one of the _personal administrator accounts_ instead of the Administrator account.
+**From now on, all administrative tasks must be performed from one of the _personal administrator accounts_ instead of the Administrator account.**